jbcoe/polymorphic_value/talks/2022_06_14_cxx_london.md

 ---

-* We recommend the use of two new class templates, `indirect_value<T>` and `polymorphic_value<T>` to make designing composite classes simple and correct.
+* We recommend the use of two new class templates, `indirect_value<T>` and `polymorphic_value<T>` to make the design of composite classes simple and correct.

-* We'll look into some of the challenges of composite class design and see what problems are unsolved by current vocabulary types.
+* We'll look into some of the challenges of composite class design and see which problems are unsolved by current vocabulary types.

 * We'll run through our reference implementations of the two proposed new types.